 A change in air temperature (a drop or increase of approximately 10-15 degrees) as well as large amounts of cooling or warming rain and/or wind can cause changes to the uppermost layer, causing the water at the surface to become denser than the lower layers.
 This change in density causes mixing of the layers.
 This mixing of the layers is essential to re-establishing healthy dissolved oxygen levels in the lake, which our local anglers can appreciate; however, it also causes taste and odor issues as the nutrients/organic matter works it way to the top.
 This results in a temporary change in water pH, temperature, and dissolved gas levels which can lead to a musty or earthy smell in your drinking water.
 Please be advised that your water is safe to drink.
 The taste and odor issues are temporary and will abate as the lake completes its annual cycle.
 Typically, states in the South can experience two lake turnovers if the conditions are right, one in the spring and one in the fall.

 What can be done to fix this issue?

 Unfortunately, there is no immediate fix to taste and odor issues associated with lake turnovers, as Mother Nature is at the controls for this particular situation.
 The sooner the air temperature cools in the fall, and vice versa in the spring, we will see the completion of the lake turnover.
 However, we do what we can to help this process along.
 Our staff works diligently to flush affected parts of our water system in an effort to clear out this musty smelling water.
-We can increased water production from our groundwater wells to blend cooler and more oxygenated water to our system and speed up the process.
+We can increase water production from our groundwater wells to blend cooler and more oxygenated water to our system and speed up the process.
 We appreciate and thank you for your patience and understanding as we navigate through what has become an annual weather-related issue for our water system.